 Associate Professor of Theatre Arts

-Coordinator for Musical Theatre Program
+Coordinator of the Musical Theatre Program

-B.F.A.
-Boston Conservatory of Music - Acting, Musical Theatre
+B.F.A., Boston Conservatory of Music - Acting, Musical Theatre

-M.F.A.
-Florida Atlantic University - Acting, Directing
+M.F.A., Florida Atlantic University - Acting, Directing

 Oral History of Joshua Logan